Himanshu0273/Address-Book/README.md

 Contact: encapsulates contact information.

-AddressBookMain: manages the collection of contacts.
+AddressBook: manages the collection of contacts.

 Validates and adds contact data to the address book.